 When thinking about what features an ideal stablecoin would have, three come to mind as incredibly important:

-- 1.Stable: The goal of a stablecoin is to keep a direct peg to a non-crypto asset like US Dollars.
+Stable: The goal of a stablecoin is to keep a direct peg to a non-crypto asset like US Dollars.
 If a stablecoin wildly fluctuates above or below this peg, it is fundamentally not very useful.

-- 2.Decentralized: The issuance, trading, and flow of the stablecoin should not rely on any centralized entity.
+Decentralized: The issuance, trading, and flow of the stablecoin should not rely on any centralized entity.
 Minting and redeeming the stablecoin should be permissionless and decentralized, and the community of stablecoin users should own the platform that creates the stablecoin.

-- 3.Capital Efficient: Anyone should be able to mint the stablecoin with $1 of assets.
+Capital Efficient: Anyone should be able to mint the stablecoin with $1 of assets.
 Requiring more than $1 to mint a stablecoin, such as the case with DAI, is extremely inefficient for users.

 Think of your favorite stablecoin designs - they will fail in one of these three features to some extent.
 Of course, UXD comes with its own Risks, which should be fully understood before minting or using UXD.
 Moreover, UXD is not available to be minted or redeemed in certain jurisdictions, please see our Terms and Conditions.